 Registration Data Providers may request DCC Gateway Connections, and the DCC shall offer to provide such connections, in accordance with Sections H15.4 and H15.6 to H15.12 (as if Registration Data Providers were Parties), save that:

-a Registration Data Provider shall not specify which DCC Gateway Bandwidth Option it requires, and shall instead specify which (if any) other Registration Data Providers it intends to share the connection with pursuant to Section E3.4; and
+a Registration Data Provider shall not specify which DCC Gateway Connection Option it requires, and shall instead specify which (if any) other Registration Data Providers it intends to share the connection with pursuant to Section E3.4; and

-a Registration Data Provider may elect to connect to the Registration Data Interface using a virtual (cloud-based) connection.
+a Registration Data Provider may elect to connect to the Registration Data Interface using a DCC Gateway HV Cloud Connection.

-The DCC shall provide the requested DCC Gateway Connections in accordance with Sections H15.13 to H15.15 (as if Registration Data Providers were Parties), save that no Charges shall apply.
+The DCC shall provide an appropriate DCC Gateway Connection Option (based on the information from the Registration Data Provider) in accordance with Sections H15.13 to H15.15 (as if Registration Data Providers were Parties), save that no Charges shall apply.

 The DCC shall ensure that the DCC Gateway Connection it provides pursuant to this Section E3 is of a sufficient bandwidth to meet the purposes for which such connection will be used by the Registration Data Provider, and any other Registration Data Providers notified to the DCC in accordance with Section E3.1 or E3.4 (provided, in the case of those notified in accordance with Section E3.4, that the DCC may object to the transfer or sharing where it reasonably believes that the connection will not be of sufficient bandwidth to meet the needs of all of the Registration Data Providers in question).